 Our program is a "real world" community-based preceptor program where residents work in the offices of one or two preceptors in community practices.
 You serve as "apprentices "in these practices developing under the supervision of your mentors.

 The program is done in block format.
 You return to your community family practice for one-half day/week when on non-Family Medicine rotations.
 This is to provide continuity of care and allows you to follow and provide care to a group of patients over the two years.

 All of our family medicine preceptors are practicing community family physicians with academic appointments.
 Most have extended practices including either: obstetrics, emergency, sports medicine, operating room assisting or palliative care, as well as general office care.
 This diversity provides for high-quality learning and mentoring experiences for our trainees.
 You receive extra enrichment experiences in dermatology, counselling skills, pharmacy, nutrition, genetics and substance abuse as well as in the care of underserved populations.

 The program is a training site for the rural stream of University of Toronto Family Medicine.
-You do your first-year program at NYGH to benefit from the well-established teaching and mentoring at this hospital.
-You will then enrich your ability to serve a rural population by receiving your second year of training at a rural site.
-Through a telecommunications hookup, you will continue to participate in the formal teaching program at NYGH.
+These residents do their first-year program at NYGH to benefit from the well-established teaching and mentoring at this hospital.
+Theh will then enrich their ability to serve a rural population by receiving their second year of training at a rural site.
+Through a telecommunications hookup, they will continue to participate in the formal teaching program at NYGH.